The police can obtain probable cause to arrest by a process of elimination.

 Making a large impact through small changes is something I always strived to do.
 I found that by helping my clients obtain justice, I was also paving the way for others facing similar situations.
 No other type of case can positively affect the law quite like an appeal.

 Whether you subscribe to a theory of natural rights or think the law is supposed to be "whatever works," the fact is that it is always changing.
 It can be interpreted in a variety of ways, and everyday citizens live with the consequences of whatever interpretation the courts decide to take.
-Appeals exist so that the judicial system is held accountable for enforcing laws in the intended way.
-And if a ruling is overturned in your case, it can affect the outcomes of other cases for years to come.
+Theoretically, an appeals exist to hold lower courts accountable, but they have the effect of shaping the law.
+In other words, if a ruling is overturned in your case, it can affect the outcomes of other cases for years to come.
 As a lawyer, there is no greater honor than participating in that change.

-It’s not right for you to pay an unfair amount of child support, to pay too much in a property division, or for you to not receive the custody you deserve.
+It’s not right for you to receive an unfair amount of child support, to pay too much in a property division, or for you to not receive the visitation you deserve.

 Client requested more child support from the children's father.
 He made $1,391.00/week before quitting his job, but the judge claimed his potential income was only $500/week because he was no longer working.